 Some states, and the federal government, also impose estate tax when someone dies.
 Estate tax is assessed on the whole estate, and the amount due is paid before property is distributed to the people who inherit it.

-Federal estate tax affects only the largest estates, those worth more than $5.25 million for deaths in 2013.
+Federal estate tax affects only the largest estates, those worth more than $5.25 million for deaths in 2013 and $5.34 million in 2014.
 Because the tax exemption is so high, and because all property passing to a surviving spouse is exempt, it’s estimated that more than 99.7% of estates do NOT owe any federal estate tax.